davechurchill/cwaggle/README.md

 Run `make` from the cwaggle root directory to build 3 demo executables in the `cwaggle/bin` directory:

-- `cwaggle_exaple` - drag circles / lines around to demonstrate physics
+- `cwaggle_example` - drag circles / lines around to demonstrate physics
 - `cwaggle_orbital` - demo of Andrew Vardy's orbital construction algorithm
 - `cwaggle_rl` - demo of our reinforcement learning orbital construction algorithm